 As noted in their Intent To Implement, the Chrome team are not the first to make changes here.
 As of Firefox 70 (Oct 2019), the default referrer policy is set to strict-origin-when-cross-origin, but only for requests to known-tracking domains, OR while in Private mode.
 In Safari ITP, all cross-site HTTP referrers and all cross-site document.referrers are downgraded to origin.
-Brave forges the Referer (sending the Origin of the target, not the source) when loading of cross-origin resources.
+Brave forges the Referer (sending the Origin of the target, not the source) when loading 3rd party resources.

 Understand the Limits

 Note that this new default is “opt-out”– a page can still choose to send unrestricted referral URLs if it chooses.
 As an author, I selfishly hope that sites like Reddit and Hacker News might do so.